TOSSI-Foundation/oai-nwdaf-ts/README.md

 Nothing is published to a registry, so you must build the images yourself.

-The four NWDAF Go services and gnbsim build in about two minutes in total. **The three OAI C++ network functions are the slow part** — each is a full from-source build taking 30 minutes to 2 hours, so budget several hours for `make build-nfs` on a first run.
+The four NWDAF Go services and gnbsim build in about two minutes in total. **The three OAI C++ network functions are the slow part.** Each is a full from-source build taking 30 minutes to 2 hours, so budget several hours for `make build-nfs` on a first run.
 Everything else (AMF, UPF-VPP, UDM, UDR, AUSF, MySQL, MongoDB) is pulled unmodified.